-- A. Change of use of an existing structure: When a commercial or office building has a change of use which does not require site plan review because there is no change in a building footprint or the increase in the parking requires less than five (5) spaces, the new use shall comply with the following: - 1.
-The previously approved site plan, should one exist; - 2.
-All maintenance-related standards of this Ordinance; and - 3.
+- A. Change of use of an existing structure: When a commercial or office building has a change of use which does not require site plan review because there is no change in a building footprint or the increase in parking requires less than five (5) spaces, the new use shall comply with the following: - 1.
+The previously approved site plan, should one exist. - 2.
+All maintenance-related standards of this Ordinance. - 3.
 Screening and landscaping requirements of this Ordinance. - 4.
 A change in use from commercial to residential requires approval of the Zoning Administrator. - B. Sites that add five (5) or more parking spaces or reconfigure access points and parking areas shall obtain site plan approval.
-Submission of twelve (12) copies of a 24x36 inch Site Plan bearing the seal of the engineer/surveyor preparing the Site Plan to must be received by the Zoning Administrator not less than 35 consecutive days prior to the regular Planning Commission meeting at which the request will be considered.
-The Planning Commission shall receive copies of the 24x36 inch Site Plans bearing the seal of the engineer/surveyor preparing the Site Plans not less than 14 consecutive days prior to that meeting.
+Submission of twelve (12) copies of a 24x36 inch Site Plan bearing the seal of the engineer/surveyor preparing the Site Plan must be received by the Zoning Administrator not less than 35 consecutive days and to the Planning Commission not less than 14 consecutive days prior to the regular Planning Commission meeting at which the request will be considered.